Mistika Ultima permits to use a second NVidia GPU for these purposes:

 - When Mistika is closed, the main GPU is prioritized for launching the next render job.
 The second GPU can be also used when the main one is busy ( to do that, just declare two render nodes for the same system ).

-- To use both GPUs at the same time for the same render, select mistika .js as the render format and activate the Totem button in the render panel. (also make sure that mConfig->Totem is activated and that it has one render node defined for each GPU)
+- To use both GPUs at the same time for rendering a same clip, select mistika .js as the render format and activate the Totem button in the render panel. (also make sure that mConfig->Totem is activated and that it has one render node defined for each GPU).
+You can find more details about Totem in this link.

 Configuration changes and troubleshooting: